About Teen Dating Violence

 Facts About Teen Dating Violence

 Young people, 12 to 19 years old, experience the highest rates of rape and sexual assault(1).
-One in three adolescents in the United States have experienced abuse from a dating partner(2).
+Over 40% of young people in relationships experience digital abuse from their partner(2).
 February is Teen Dating Violence Awareness Month and is a national effort to raise awareness and protect teens from violence.

 Teen victims of physical dating violence are more likely than their non-abused peers to smoke, use drugs or alcohol, engage in unhealthy diet behaviors (taking diet pills or laxatives and vomiting to lose weight), receive lower than average grades in school, engage in risky sexual behaviors, and attempt or consider suicide.(1)

 It may seem that there is nothing you can do to make a difference.
 However studies show that parental and social support consistently counteracts these negative consequences.(1)